Lettuce production in China: Agriculture

 As per FAO's Preliminary Statistics for 2011 for China, the area under lettuce and chicory was 570,302 ha with a total production of 13.431 million tonnes.
 Most of the lettuce produced in China is purchased and consumed within the country.

 The common types of lettuce grown are the Butterhead (Lactuca sativa var. capitata), the Crisphead (Lactuca sativa var. capitata), the Looseleaf (Lactuca sativa var. crispa), the Romaine (Lactuca sativa var. longifolia), and the Celtuce.
 Celtuce is grown widely in the country and its stems are prepared as a cooked vegetable.
 Celtuce (Lactuca sativa var. angustana), an endemic plant of China, is also called stem lettuce.
 The name is derived from two words “celery” and “lettuce.”
 It is succulent, has thick stem and tender leaves.
 The plant grows to a height of 10 to 12 inches and has leaves at the end, similar to that of lettuce.
 Its skin tastes bitter, and hence is removed by paring it and leaving only the green core of it which is soft and translucent.

 Prickly lettuce or China lettuce (Lactuca serriola) is also a variety grown in waste lands along roadsides, yards and gardens.
 It is an irrigated crop that is suited to grow on light or dry soils.

-In Taiwan, head lettuce is an export crop (40–50% produce exported) grown in the sub-tropical mountainous area, which is suitable (due to its cool climate) for its cultivation.
+In Taiwan, head lettuce is an export crop (40–50% of produce exported) grown in the sub-tropical mountainous area, which is suitable (due to its cool climate) for its cultivation.
 This crop is a good source of vitamin A and folic acid.
 It is green in colour and has crisp leaves and is of the compact variety.
 Though low in calories it is a vitamin and mineral supplement.
 Stem lettuce provides vitamin C and also calcium.